aryanDevAK/youtube-to-mp3-download/README.md

 1. Enter the YouTube video URL.
 2. Click the "Download MP3" button.
 3. Save the MP3 file to your device.

-## Technologies Used

-- React
-- Node.js
-- Express
-- youtube-dl or ytdl-core

 ## License